dopetard/Documents/Subamarines.md

 control user's XUC in hot wallet.
 This centralises the architecture and makes it hard to explore the utility of XUC for the governance model akin to ZRX token in [0x architecture](https://blog.0xproject.com/governance-in-0x-protocol-86779ae5809e)
 This proposed model also doesn't work with on chain wallets, ispo facto, pushing the prospect of widespread adoption further in future.
-Our model reduces the maximum user fund lock-up time from 96 hours to 10 minutes.
+Our model reduces the maximum user fund lock-up time from 96 hours to 10 minutes (1 confirmation on BTC mainnet)

 ## Approach
 Submarine Swap allows users to pay someone on chain and have payment to them be contingent on them paying a payment channel invoice (say lightning invoice) the user sends to them.
 It safeguards user funds by giving the user ability to refund the funds after a timelock.
 It is very useful if user wants to pay a lightning Invoice but uses on-chain funds to do that.
 A submarine swap has an on-chain side that can be virtually any chain, so the altcoins don’t need to have SegWit or an LN implementation for this to work.
 Go Doge!
 Submarine swap between on-chain LTC to off-chain BTC has been recently successfully [tested](https://twitter.com/alexbosworth/status/1025168088595984384) by Alex Bosworth.